imp-dance/haakon.dev-2024/features/articles/data/package-web-workers-on-npm.md

 ---
-title: Using web workers in NPM packages
+title: Packaging web workers for NPM
 date: 2025-6-2
 summary: >
   asdf
 img: /images/ww.png
 ---

-So I found myself utilizing a web worker in a project that I intended to publish as a NPM package.
-Based on my very limited experience of reading about web workers, I knew this could be difficult.
+I recently found myself utilizing a web worker in a project that I intended to publish as an NPM package.
+Based on my very limited experience working with web workers, I knew this could be difficult.
 I had two assumptions:

 - Web workers need to be separate javascript files
 - You need to load them from a given url.

-Take this example:
+If you search online, most examples you find will look something like this:

 :::window
 /index.html